HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab7/index.md

 Then, if we call $\phi$ ("phi") our "phi"-ture function, our model takes the form $\hat{y} = f_{\theta}(x) = \sum_{j=0}^d \phi(x)_j\theta_j$.

-### Example feature functions 编码一直是一个先验工程问题？ vs AutoEncoders�?
+### Example feature functions 编码一直是一个先验工程问题？ vs AutoEncoders

 1. One-hot encoding
     - converts a single categorical feature into many binary features, each of which represents one of the possible values in the original column